abdrahmansoltan/Learning-Notes/Frontend/Frameworks/Angular/1-Angular.md

 ## Directives

+A directive in Angular allows you to attach some custom functionality to elements in your HTML.

 It's a way to extend the HTML with custom behavior and functionality **(Enhancements to HTML)**, allowing you to create reusable components and manipulate the DOM in a declarative way.

 > Think of an Angular directive as an HTML enhancer.
 Directives allow you to teach an old HTML element new tricks.
 A directive is a class annotated with the `@Directive()` decorator.